Learning and Sharing under Privacy constraints

 Professor, Division of Theoretical and Computer Science at KTH, Working group Trust, Co-PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty

-Professor, Department of Computer and Systems Science at Stockholm University, Member of the Executive Committee, Associate Director, Diversity and Inclusion, Co-PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty
+Professor Department of Computer and Systems Sciences, Stockholm University, Co-PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty

 Cecilia Magnusson Sjöberg

-Professor, LL.D., Department of Law at Stockholm University, Strategic Research Committee, Co-PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty
+Professor, LL.D., Department of Law at Stockholm University, Member of the Strategic Research Committee, Co-PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty

 Sepideh Pashami